Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Robust intraoperative 2D/3D registration

-For each method in \Cref{fig:benchmark}A and B, we report the training time and the submillimeter success rate (SMSR), defined as the percentage of X-ray images successfully registered with mTRE less than \qty{1}{\mm} following pose refinement.
-The most accurate methods were \name initialized with either our \textit{de novo} or finetuned neural networks, achieving SMSRs of 42.9\% and 44.0\% on DeepFluoro, respectively.
-The \textit{de novo} model required \qty{12}{\hour} of inpatient training time, while the finetuned model only needed \qty{5}{\minute} of training to achieve equivalently accurate final pose estimates.
-Remarkably, initializing iterative optimization with our patient-agnostic neural network (pretrained on CTPelvic1K) achieved 41.5\% SMSR after \qty{48}{\hour} of offline training~(\cref{fig:benchmark}A).
-This demonstrates that patient-agnostic pretraining is still useful in real-world clinical scenarios that cannot allow for any inpatient training time.
-In contrast, iterative optimization with differentiable rendering from a \textit{fixed initialization}, another method that requires no patient-specific training, only achieved an SMSR of 7.6\%.
+For each method in \cref{fig:benchmark}a-c, we report the training time and the submillimeter success rate (SMSR), defined as the percentage of X-rays with mTRE less than \qty{1}{\mm} following pose refinement.
+On DeepFluoro, the most accurate methods were \name's iterative optimization initialized with either our finetuned or \textit{de novo} networks, achieving SMSRs of 40.9\% and 41.4\%, respectively.
+Instead, initializing iterative optimization with our foundation model \uline{without} using any patient-specific adaptation achieved 31.2\% SMSR after \qty{96}{\hour} of pretraining~(\cref{fig:benchmark}a), demonstrating that patient-agnostic pretraining can still be useful resource-constrained scenarios that do not allow for any patient-specific finetuning.
+In contrast, iterative optimization with differentiable rendering from a \textit{fixed initialization}~\cite{grupp2019pose} also does not require patient-specific training, but achieved an SMSR of only 7.6\%.